boro2g/midi-spinner/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to a code of conduct that we expect all contributors to follow.
-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to help us maintain a welcoming and inclusive community.
+Please be respectful and inclusive in all interactions to help us maintain a welcoming community.

 ## Getting Started